Czaroun/pc-speaker-music/README.md

 - Turbo Assembler 16-bit

 ## Setup:
-To run the program you need to download an emulator of DOS environment - DOSBox.
-A properly configured emulator with debugger and Turo Assembler is available for download in this repository in the file
+To run the program, you need to download this repository and a DOS environment emulator - DOSBox.
+A properly configured emulator with debugger and Turbo Assembler is available for download in this repository in the file **_DOSBox.zip_**.
-**_DOSBox.zip_**
 1. Unzip the archive and run **_dosbox-x.exe_**
 2. Type the following commands in the emulator console:
 ```DOSBox CLI